-There are a lot of impressive things about the Turks, including their determination to hold on to traditions that are working successfully.
-Including the use by the Turkish Army of the Willys CJ-3B as a 4x4 utility vehicle for over 50 years!
-Serhat Güvenç in Istanbul told me recently that the Army only began to retire their last CJ-3Bs in 2009, and may still have some in active service.
+The Turkish Army used the Willys CJ-3B as a 4x4 utility vehicle for over 50 years!
+Serhat Güvenç in Istanbul told me in 2011 that the Army only began to retire their last CJ-3Bs in 2009, and may still have some in active service.
 So I thought we needed to add a new page to our earlier history of Turkish Jeeps in Army Service.

-It's only a year since we had the Turkish Army on the cover of CJ3B.info, but since we're currently hearing about the military buildup along the border with Syria, I thought this photo of VI Corps, who are primarily responsible for that area, was timely.
+Since in 2012 we were hearing about the military buildup along the border with Syria, I thought this photo of VI Corps, who are primarily responsible for that area, was timely.

-Serhat himself has taken some beautiful photos of Turkish 3B's on parade, mostly in 2002 in Corlu (home of Turkish Army Corps V), and some taken as recently as 2009.
+Serhat himself has taken some great photos of Turkish 3B's on parade, mostly in 2002 in Corlu (home of Turkish Army Corps V), and some taken as recently as 2009.

 We don't know the date when the last CJ-3Bs were built at the "1013 Military Equipment Main Repair Factory" in Tuzla, near Istanbul.
 Likely in the 1970's or later, but most of them appear to still have been given the "Willys" stamping on the front grille.

 Jeep 176800 seen here is a stripped-down version, missing the blackout lamp, mirrors and fire extinguisher seen on most of the Jeeps.
-See also a rear view photo (230K JPEG) showing a number of other details.
+See also a front view photo (230K JPEG).

 Serhat says this dramatic photo was taken on 30 August 2009 (Victory and Armed Forces Day) at Corlu, where the Jeeps were carrying veterans as well as unit pennants.
 See a closer shot of Jeep 151062 (160K JPEG) with Mustafa Kemal Atatürk (founder of the Turkish republic) looking down from a banner.